Twentieth Sunday in Ordinary Time (Year A)

 Again, at first read this may be a bit shocking.
 Did this man really deserve to be bound hand and foot and thrown outside into the darkness where there is wailing and grinding of teeth, just because he didn’t have the right clothing on?
 Certainly not.

-Understanding this parable requires we understand the symbolism of the wedding garment.
+Understanding this parable requires us to understand the symbolism of the wedding garment.
 This garment is a symbol of one who is clothed in Christ and, specifically, one who is therefore filled with charity.
 There is a very interesting lesson to learn from this passage.

 Reflect, today, upon both your faith in all that God has spoken, and the charity that this hopefully produces in your life.
 Being a Christian means you let your faith sink from your head down to your heart and will.